Firstp1ck/UsrGrp-Manager-TUI/README.md

 ================

 ## Description
 Keyboard‑driven terminal app to view and manage users and groups.
 Browse accounts, see memberships, search, and make common changes: rename users, update names or shells, adjust group membership.
 Safe to explore without admin rights; asks for permission to apply changes.
 Linux‑focused.
+Written in Rust.

 ## Status
 Alpha.
-Read‑only browsing is safe; write operations require privileges and are limited (no user deletion yet).
+Read‑only browsing is safe; write operations require privileges and are still limited.

 Alpha means:
 - Interfaces and keybindings may change without notice.
-- Some actions are intentionally missing or guarded (e.g., user deletion not implemented).
+- Some actions are intentionally guarded (e.g., user deletion requires confirmation; optional home removal).
 - Error handling, edge cases, and performance are still being improved.
-- Expect to run with `sudo` for any write operation (`usermod`, `gpasswd`, `groupadd`, `groupdel`).
+- Expect to run with `sudo` for any write operation (`usermod`, `gpasswd`, `groupadd`, `groupdel`, `useradd`, `userdel`).

 ## Install / Build
 ---------------